DanTheServerMan/ansible/linux-roles/system-ufw/README.md

 system-ufw
 =========

-Created to automate the configuration of UFW firewalls in my homelab.
+Created to automate the configuration of a basic UFW firewall rules on Ubuntu.
+It will also start and enable the service.

 Requirements
 ------------

-A Linux machine with network connectivity to both your device.
+- A Linux machine with network connectivity to both your device.

-This role was developed targeting Ubuntu 22.04 and has not been tested on other versions.
+- This role was developed targeting Ubuntu 22.04 and has not been tested on other versions.

 Role Variables
 --------------